 - 1. City Review of County Developments: The County shall notify the City and request review and recommendation on the following proposed development and planning actions within the urban fringe: - a.
 Conditional Uses. - b.
 Variances. - c.
-Subdivisions, minor or major partitions, and multi-family developments including Planned Unit Developments. - d.
+Subdivisions, Minor or Major Partitions, and multi-family developments including Planned Unit Developments. - d.
 Any development in the floodplain, any fill or excavation permits of 50 cu. yds. or larger, and any action in a designated wetland. - e.
 Expansions or alterations of non-conforming uses. - f.
-Capital improvement plans and programs (including street reconstructions of arterial or collectors and public drainage improvements), which are reviewed by the Board of Commissioners, including annual capital projects approved as part of the budget. - g.
+Capital improvement plans and programs (including street reconstructions of arterial or collectors, water and sanitary sewer system improvements and public drainage improvements), which are reviewed by the Board of Commissioners, including annual capital projects approved as part of the budget.

+- g.
 Zoning ordinance map amendments and zoning ordinance text changes affecting development in the Urban Fringe. - h.
 Recommendations for the designation of health hazard areas. - i.
-Requests for amendment or establishment of special districts. - j.
-Commercial and industrial development in accordance with applicable delayed annexation and urban growth management zoning overlay provisions.
+Requests for amendment or establishment of special districts.

-The review criteria used by the City in reviewing property development in the urban fringe shall be the same as if that property were inside the city limits and zoned in accordance with the City Development Code Annexation Zoning Matrix of Section 3.030, unless some other City zoning district has been applied as an overlay to the County zoning district.
+The review criteria used by the City in reviewing property development in the urban fringe shall be the same as if that property were inside the city limits and zoned in accordance with the City Development Code Annexation Zoning Matrix of Section 3.030, unless City Zoning standards have been adopted in a County Zoning district and applied to property subject to a delayed annexation agreement.
 Where the type of development review provides for only City review and comment, the County shall have authority to interpret City comments and City standards in a manner which the County deems consistent with the City's Comprehensive Plan, City and County development regulations and apply such in a manner which the County deems appropriate to the scale of the development proposed.
 Where the City has commented on County actions, the County shall inform the City of the County's final action.

 - 2. County Review of City Developments: The County shall make recommendation to the City on development proposals, and implementing programs which pertain to the Urban Fringe, but which are a responsibility of the City, including the following: - a.
 Adoption and amendments of the Public Facilities Plan. - b.
 Transportation facility improvements or extensions. - c.
 Sanitary sewer or drainage system improvements or extensions. - d.
 Public facility or utility improvement or extensions. - e.
 Requests for annexation and delayed annexation. - f.
-Planning or development actions proposed adjacent to county roads.
+Planning or development actions for proposals adjacent to county roads.